 The proposed building architecture facades and interiors reflect earlier brick schoolhouse designs as illustrated in Figure 3.
 The architecture also establishes a distinct look for the area and establishes a historical theme for the overall downtown district redevelopment (further illustrated by Figure 2).
-The structure is a solid masonry design constructed in early 19th century (1925-1936) schoolhouse architecture, when school facilities met high-end long-life masonry construction materials, high ceilings, large multi-window applications for natural light use, that is no longer done today due to high costs.
-It's current legacy and classroom configuration supports easy reuse into segregated hotel rooms, office and retail, while other spaces easily serve as conference/banquet rooms, restaurant, fitness center-gymnasium-pool-rehabilitation, senior-youth-child care, historical museums, fine arts classrooms and 500 seat performing arts center-auditorium.
+The structure is a solid masonry design constructed in early century (1925-1936), when school facilities met high-end architecture, and construction materials having long term life spans, that is no longer done today due to high costs.
+It's current legacy and classroom configuration supports easy reuse into segregated hotel rooms, while applying other spaces already configured for a conference rooms, restaurant, fitness center-gymnasium-pool-rehabilitation, senior-youth-child care, historical museums, fine arts classrooms and performing arts center-auditorium.
 This school legacy also makes it an attractive place for services and events, that the hotel and services will mutually benefit.